Sam-Metz/Coursera_Case_Study/README.md

 * Are users wearing the watch as a fashionable accessory?
 Do they wear it all day?
 * Do users frequently log their weight in the device?
 * What time of day do users typically exercise?
-* How far do users go during a workout?
+* How far do users go per day?
 * How much sleep do the users get per night?
 ### Phase Two: Prepare
 * Is the data reliable?
-    * For purposes of this case study, I will use this data set.
+    * For purposes of this case study, I will use the dataset provided.
 However, it is important to note the we are trying to make a claim about Fitbit users.
 Therefore, our population would be 38.5 million people.
 If we wanted to make claims about this population with 95% certainty, we would need a sample size of at least 385 participants.
 If this were a real life scenario, I would recommend that we find a more representative data set.
     * Further, the source of this data is Amazon Mechanical Turk.
 Therefore, this dataset is not random and it was not vetted for bias.
 * Is the data the original set?
     * Yes